rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 4.5.1 =
+= 4.5.2 =
-rtMedia 4.5.1, with empty textbox validation under the terms settings and other minor bug fixes.
+rtMedia 4.5.2, with a new JavaScript hook to handle uploader's slide event, new translation ready string - "Search Media", and fixes related to Nouveau template.

 == Sponsors ==